-Sensex, Nifty dragged down by China border tensions, coronavirus cases
+Sensex, Nifty flat with border tensions, court hearing on telcos in focus

 The clash has renewed calls from local Indian trader groups to shun Chinese products, with China’s Oppo cancelling the live online launch of its flagship smartphone in India on Wednesday.

-The Indian government will bar Chinese companies from providing any telecom equipment to state-run telcos and may also prohibit private mobile phone operators from using gear supplied by the likes of China’s Huawei and ZTE, according to a media report.
+The Indian government will bar Chinese companies from providing any telecom equipment to state-run telecommunications companies and may also prohibit private mobile phone operators from using gear supplied by the likes of China’s Huawei and ZTE, according to a media report.

-In early Mumbai trading, telecom stocks Bharti Airtel Ltd was up 0.26% and Vodafone Idea Ltd rose 2.03% ahead of a Supreme court hearing about dues it owes the government.
+In Mumbai trading, public sector bank shares advanced with the Nifty PSU Bank index rising nearly 1%.

 Reporting by Chandini Monnappa in Bengaluru; Editing by Anil D'Silva